When starting a business, you must decide how you will brand it, and that decision hinges on your big vision and business model.

 Branding A Business

 Branding a business — also called corporate branding or company branding — happens when a brand is built around core values, a mission, a goal, or a purpose and is bigger than any one person.
 Relationships, connections, and associations formed are with the brand itself and the values it stands for rather than an individual person.
-While the company may have multiple products, services, or programs, they all exist under the core brand umbrella.
+While the company may have multiple products, services, or programs, they all exist under the main brand umbrella.

 - Examples of business brands include Starbucks, Disney, Red Cross, Target, McDonald’s, Nexcess, John Deere, Ford, and Chipotle.